SimonLeitl/FyF/documentation/UC/UCS-get farmer profile.md

 # 1. Analyze Acceleration Behavior

-A registered user who spent time at an farm shop or bought something there can evaluate this shop.
+A registered user or an unregistered user can see the informations about the store he would like to go.

 ## 1.2 Screenshots